-York College Women's Center
+York College Women's Center and York College Men's Center

-The Women's Center provides supportive services for the growth and development of women students as they pursue academic and lifelong goals.
-The Center accomplishes its mission, in part, through informational seminars, workshops, and conferences, which focus on: Self-Empowerment, Stress and Coping, Time Management, Parenting Workshops; Family; Relationships; Health Forums, Career Planning; Money Management; Sexual Harassment; Domestic Violence; Legal Rights, etc. It holds on-going discussion groups and rap sessions and has a comprehensive listing of resources and referrals.

-The Center also offers individuals the opportunity to volunteer and help others through its mentoring programs.
+The two centers provide supportive services for the growth and development of students as they pursue academic and lifelong goals.
+The centers accomplish their mission, in part, through informational seminars, workshops, and conferences, which focus on: Self-Empowerment, Stress and Coping, Time Management, Parenting Workshops; Family; Relationships; Health Forums, Career Planning; Money Management; Sexual Harassment; Domestic Violence; Legal Rights, etc. They hold on-going discussion groups and rap sessions and have a comprehensive listing of resources and referrals.
+The centers also offer individuals the opportunity to volunteer and help others through their mentoring programs.
+The centers have a warm and friendly atmosphere where everyone is welcome to work or relax in a comfortable environment.
+Both females and males are welcome in either center.